xinglongzhangnudt/policy-learning-for-distributed-mpc/README.md

-# Distributed Safe Learning Control for DMPC
+# Distributed Safe Online Learning Control Project

-This repository contains material related to the project on `Distributed Safe Learning Control for DMPC`.
+This repository contains material related to the project on `Distributed Safe Online Learning Control`.

 ## Table of Contents